eye-division/adventure-places/_adventures/finding-the-fossil-tree-on-the-isle-of-mull.md

 Eventually we arrived at a ladder, corroded and slightly concerning, leading to the beach below.
 A careful descent brought us to a beach of amazing hexagonal basalt columns, shaped by the cooling of ancient magma.
 Two vast waterfalls thundered down the cliffs onto the beach, filling the air with fine spray.
 Past these, rounding a cliff, we finally discovered the tree itself, towering above us: strange, beautiful, truly awe-inspiring.
 We shared our chocolate in silence, gazing up at the tree and around us at the surroundings that were like nothing we had ever experienced before.

 MacCulloch's Fossil Tree is incredible, and well worth a visit, but the experience of getting there is an adventure in its own right.

+### The weather

+Cool, calm and dry.
+This would be an epic undertaking in bad weather and, due to its remote, coastal nature, we would highly recommend picking good conditions.

+### Eat, drink, sleep

+This adventure lends itself perfectly to self-sufficiency.
+Take plenty of supplies.
+Bivvy or wild camp under the stars (but well away from potential rock fall).
+Drink in all of its wild beauty and return changed by the experience.

+### Kit

+It would be a good run from the car park, but our hardtail mountain bikes made the first few miles quicker and easier.
+Shoes with good grip are essential.

+### Don't miss

+South of Ardmeanach, the Ross of Mull is an equally stunning, yet completely different, place to explore.
+Watch the sun set over the white, sandy beaches at Fionnphort with views across to Iona.

 &nbsp;